romanejaquez/responsive-ui-flutter-workshop/step_07/instructions.md

 ![LayoutBuilder](https://romanejaquez.github.io/responsive-ui-flutter-workshop/images/layoutconstraints_scroll.gif)

-You will apply this on both the main body and on the navigation on the left.

 Locate the ```FlutterAirWelcome``` custom widget, which represents the main welcome screen, which holds both the ```FlutterAirSideBar``` and the ```FlutterAirFlightInfo```.

 This is the structure you want to accomplish: